Frans-db/chip-8-python/README.md

 ## Structure
 TODO: Create proper package structure

 The emulation functionality is all handled in the CPU class in cpu.py.
+This file runs without any extra packages.

+For displaying and I/O extra packages are needed.
+I made 2 examples (main.py and main_eel.py)

+**main.py** used the python-opencv (cv2) and keyboard packages to handle I/O

+**main_eel.py** used eel to create a web interface to handle I/O